xanimal37/SpringMVCFilmCRUD/README.md

 - should use command objects but initially using explicit object creation in the controller
 - learned how to pass radio buttons and check boxes to JSP.
 This is because the database is limited to specific values for RATING and FEATURES.
 To prevent the user from entering invalid information it is useful to limit input.
 Maybe did not do it the best way but it works.
+- GET method is called when serving a jsp, not just when a form button is clicked.
+Data can be passed this way by passing variables in the link.
+This is how the film data populates the form after clicking a link from the keyword search page.